-8 2018 Arkansas 4-H Livestock Leadership Academy
+2018 state and regional Soybean Science Challenge awards 2018 Arkansas 4-H Livestock Leadership Academy

+The LLA group strategically planning how to conquer the wall during the low ropes course put on by the ExCEL program staff.
 The 2018 Arkansas 4-H Livestock Leadership Academy was held March 22-24 at the Arkansas 4-H Center in Ferndale.
-Thirty-six 4-Hers from across the state spent three days earning about leadership skills and participated in a full farm-to-table experience.
-Day one consisted of the 4-H'ers doing the low ropes course with the ExCEL Program.
+Thirty-six 4-H'ers from across the state spent three days learning about leadership skills and participated in a full farm-to-table experience.
+Day one consisted of the 4-Hers doing the low ropes course with the ExCEL Program.
 Day two started with Deputy Secretary of Agriculture Cynthia Edwards speaking to the group about the Arkansas Grown and Arkansas Made programs.
 The 4-Her's then loaded up and headed out to farm tours at Rabbit Ridge Farm in Bee Branch and Simon Farm in Saltillo.
 Lunch was provided by Simon Farm with assistance from Cecil Oursbourn with Farm Credit Services of Greenbrier.
-The LLA group strategically planning how to conquer the wall during the low ropes course put on by the ExCEL program staff.
 The group also toured Cypress Valley Meat Company, a USDA-inspected processing facility in Pottsville.
 The farm-to-table experience was rounded out by the 4-Hers eating supper at The Root Café in Little Rock.
 Both Rabbit Ridge Farm and Simon Farm sell meat to The Root Café that has been processed at Cypress Valley Meat Company.
 The academy wrapped up on Day 3 with reflections and evaluations.